rachmadaniHaryono/lbpcascade_animeface/README.md

 Original release since 2011 at [OpenCVによるアニメ顔検出ならlbpcascade_animeface.xml](http://ultraist.hatenablog.com/entry/20110718/1310965532) (in Japanese)

+## Installation

+Run `pip install setup.py` to install it from `setup.py` file or `pip install lbpcascade-animeface` to install from pypi

 ## Usage

 Download and place the cascade file into your project directory.